maresb/docker-build-s3fs/README.md

     93bcb251a97699303d987a9086870f8cfb6d127e06272050585f67e7ff8ea75a50d45f488c5c836746053331b4af0f82502add4b29bfc7a89836f2ba56d75f4c  s3fs

-Originally I wanted to publish these checksums from Docker Hub.
-Indeed, they are pasted directly from the output of my `Dockerfile`.
-Unfortunately, [Docker Hub does not publish logs from automated builds](https://github.com/docker/hub-feedback/issues/1787), so that's not possible at this time.
-Please support [this issue](https://github.com/docker/hub-feedback/issues/1787) to improve the trustworthiness of automated Docker Hub builds.
+Originally these files were reproducible by Docker Hub.
+Unfortunately [Docker Hub Autobuilds have been deactivated](https://www.docker.com/blog/changes-to-docker-hub-autobuilds/), so I can no longer offer this service.
+I would be interested in autogenerating the checksums/binary through another CI service if someone else puts together a pull request.

 # Notes